BuildOnViction/docs/docs/get-started/run-node.md

 `--pkey`: The private key of the account that your full node will use.
 A TomoChain full node uses an account to be uniquely identified and to receive transaction fee.
+**Important note:** we advise for security measures to use a fresh new account for your masternode.
+This is not the account who will receive the rewards.
+The rewards are sent to the account who will make the 50k TOMO initial deposit.

 It could look like this: